mr-Ucar/mr-Ucar/README.md

-👨‍🏫 Hello, I'm an instructor striving to be a positive role model for my students and fellow learners.
+👨‍🏫 Hello, I'm an instructor, a passionate 🚀 explorer and also a life-long learner 🌟 striving to be a positive role model for my students and fellow learners.
 I'm committed to continuous improvement and self-growth. 📚✨

+I thrive on experimenting with new ideas and embracing challenges to elevate myself.
+The dual joys of self-discovery and learning from others fuel my passions. 🌱💡

+Dedicated to making a positive impact, I wholeheartedly give back to the community that has enriched my journey. 🌍✨

-### New Year's Resolutions:
+### My New Year's Resolutions:

 1. 🐍 Improve proficiency in Python, PHP, and JavaScript.
 2. 🇫🇷  Learn the beautiful language of French.